David-Durst/JOB/README.md

 You need to make two choices when using modules in a JavaScript: which theoretical module system and which implementation of that system.
 As of August 2016, there are three main theoretical approaches to creating a JavaScript module system: CommonJS, AMD, and ES2015 Modules; and, there are three main implementations, all of which support all three methodologies: Browserify, Webpack, and JSPM (aka SystemJS).
 [This site provides a good overview of the different theoretical module systems, the implementations, and their history.](https://auth0.com/blog/javascript-module-systems-showdown/)

 I will be using ES2015 modules as they produce the simplest code.
 Additionally, ES2015 support comes for free since I will be using Babel for its React support.
 See [ES6 To ES5 Transpilation](#transpilation) for more information on why I will be using Babel.
+See [this explanation](http://www.2ality.com/2014/09/es6-modules-final.html) for more information on ES2015 modules.

 I will use Webpack instead of JSPM because JSPM appears to be too immature at this point.
 See [this site](http://ilikekillnerds.com/2016/03/ditching-jspmsystem-js-webpack/) for one user's negative experience with JSPM.
 Please correct me if I am wrong in ignoring JSPM.
 It appears to be poised to overtake Webpack at some point in the future.
 I look forward to adopting it when it becomes sufficiently mature.